-In April of this year, Jim Miller, MORE’s President-Emeritus, took his seven-year old daughter, Estella, on a journey of a lifetime!
+Recently, Jim Miller, MORE’s President and Founder of M.O.R.E, took his seven-year old daughter, Estella, on a journey of a lifetime!
 Jim and Estella traveled to Addis Ababa, Ethiopia to visit the Medhen Center.
 MORE is the supporter of the Center’s Orphaned and Vulnerable Children’s (OVC) program.

 All told, MORE supports more than 1,000 children in various capacities, including providing the funding for educational programs and infrastructure, housing, trainings, health services, psychosocial services, and meals.
 The children supported by the many generous MORE donors are between 2 and 18 years of age.

 At the start of the first day of the trip, Estella was warmly greeted by Sister Senkenesh*, members of the Medhen staff, Ms. Audrey Dubois (a current Center volunteer from France), and the Center’s three dogs—all of whom seemed very happy to make a fuss over the young guest from a faraway land!

 Then the fun kicked into high gear when the bus— 64 very excited children and Estella and Jim—chugged off from the dusty and crowded Addis streets and headed out of town to the Atlas Fun Park.
 Most of the children (eight to ten year olds) had never experienced a joy-filled get away such as this and the ride was full of singing, dancing and laughter in its purest form.
 Such outings, as Sister reminded, began during Jim’s first visit to the Center more than 15 years ago.
 In fact, it was to this same park!
 These outings offer great enjoyment for the children, to say the least, but also they are proven to assist in helping the children to overcome many of the social stigmas that they face because of being parentless and/or in vulnerable conditions.
 The children were treated to swimming, lunch and the happiness of the feeling of a special day.